metamath/lamp-guide/docs/index.md

 > Use Alt+left click to select the **P** on that line.
 > Note: on some keyboards "Alt" is labelled "Opt" or "Option".
 > On the drop-down select "**H**" (hypothesis).
+> Notice that changing a statement into a hypothesis
+> automatically moves it above the goal.
 > Click on the label and rename it to `syl.1`.

 We now have a hypothesis!
 Let's add the other one: